 Less commonly, autoimmune diseases and interdigital cysts or growths can result in your dog licking their paws.

 Studies have shown that the act of licking can be stress-relieving for dogs.
 This is because licking releases hormones called endorphins, which help your dog feel happier.

 To establish if your dog is feeling anxious, you should watch their body language and check for other changes in their behavior.
 Some common signs of stress include:

 If you notice stress signals, try to identify the trigger.
 Are there visitors in the house?
 Can your dog hear unusual noises?
-Have there been any changes in circumstance, such as a new pet, baby, or house?
+Have there been any changes in circumstances, such as a new pet, baby, or house?
 Once you’ve identified the trigger, removing it can help to reduce paw licking.

 It’s not just acute stress that can cause paw licking though.
-Long term stress in dogs can lead to obsessive-compulsive behaviors, including paw licking.
+Long-term stress in dogs can lead to obsessive-compulsive behaviors, including paw licking.

 Once you identify the trigger for your dog’s anxieties, the best option is to remove it.
 If this isn’t possible, gentle counterconditioning and desensitization techniques can reduce anxiety.

 Some other tips for reducing anxiety include: